 President, Salvadorian Association for Survivors of Torture

-Carlos is the founder and president of the Salvadorian Association for Survivors of Torture, an association that gives psychological care to survivors of torture and their families and investigates various human rights abuses.
+Santos is the founder and president of the Salvadorian Association for Survivors of Torture, an association that gives psychological care to survivors of torture and their families and investigates various human rights abuses.
 He is the creator of a webpage called the Yellow Book, which documents the names of victims of injustice and abuse by the state.
-Carlos has a degree in literature from the Autonomous University of Mexico.
+Santos has a degree in literature from the Autonomous University of Mexico.
 Through Scholars at Risk, he studied international law and human right law at the University of York in 2013.

 Program Manager, Just Nepal Foundation